 Some even give out unoriginal disclaimers like “Ask for a birth certificate before you date women from Thailand” or “Be careful with the pretty girls from Asia”.

-In fact, nobody needs irrelevant warnings and Asian ladyboys definitely don’t yearn for back-handed compliments.
-A birth certificate shouldn’t define someone’s real gender.
+In fact, nobody needs uncalled for “warnings” and Asian ladyboys definitely don’t yearn for back-handed compliments.
+A birth certificate shouldn’t define one’s real gender.
 There are ladyboys from Asia with male birth certificates but papers don’t define how amazing mothers some of them are.